 In extenuating circumstances like war or lockdown, ERT may be unavoidable, even acceptable and welcomed, considering the vast demand for access to education and the alternative of not having it at all.
 Online learning has become exactly that for many students of all ages across the world.
 But is that the only online education option?
 The answer is “No.”

 Ottawa University is an accredited university with a wide variety of reputable, online programs that are taught by experts.
 Our programs were created using a systematic model for design and development based on research for effective online learning results.
 The model our programs use is strategic in its purposes and methods for ensuring quality of instruction and assessment, something noticeably missing from most emergency online instruction.

 Remember, Ottawa University’s online degree programs and curriculum are not simply regular classroom content put onto a virtual platform.
 It is designed specifically for online or remote learning using rigorous research and educational standards, and our certified instructors are robustly trained for online instruction and assessment.
 Not only are the curricula, staff, and assessments tailored for remote teaching in our established programs, but preparation has also been made for needed resources, such as e-books, technical support, counseling, and career services.

-Clearly, online learning has been brought to the forefront in 2020, and ERT will undoubtedly improve over time by becoming more standardized and generating best practices.
+Clearly, online learning has been brought to the forefront, and ERT will undoubtedly improve over time by becoming more standardized and generating best practices.
 As the world continues to muddle its way through being thrust into emergency remote learning and teaching, it may be time to take a step back and consider your education goals and online learning options.
 Identifying an established, accredited distance learning program provides a higher quality, more structured, and more reliable education.

 If you are considering furthering your education and would like to more about how Ottawa University can help you achieve your dreams of earning a college degree, Contact OU today!